khoatruong19/MCU_LAB2/README.md

 # MCU_LAB2
-In Ex4, we just need to halve the value of counter, so there's no reason to create a new project. /n Ex7 & 8 in the same project folder/n
+In Ex4, we just need to halve the value of counter, so there's no reason to create a new project. <br />
+Ex7 & 8 in the same project folder <br />
 Ex9 & 10 in the same project folder